Polyglot Prompt: Multilingual Multitask PrompTraining: Experiment Setup

-\textbf{Vanilla mT5} is a single-task training model.
-In the \textit{cross-lingual zero-shot transfer} setting, mT5 is trained on the training set in English of the specific task (e.g. XNLI), while in the \textit{in-lingual training} setting, mT5 is trained on the training samples in all languages for the particular task (e.g. XNLI).
+(1) \textbf{Vanilla mT5}: In the \textit{cross-lingual zero-shot transfer} setting, mT5 is trained on the training set in English of the specific task (e.g. XNLI), while in the \textit{in-lingual training} setting, mT5 is trained on the training samples in all languages for the particular task (e.g. XNLI).

-\textbf{Polyglot Prompt (PolyPrompt)} is a multilingual multi-task prompt training model that combines 7 target datasets by the prompt mechanism for training.
-The details of the 7 target datasets are shown in Sec.~\ref{sec:target-dataset}.
+(2) \textbf{Polyglot Prompt (PolyPrompt)} is a standard multilingual multitask prompt training model， which is trained on 7 target datasets covering 4 NLP tasks (e.g., QA).

-\textbf{PolyPrompt+Expand} is a multilingual multi-task prompt training model, which will combine 7 target datasets and 15 high-resource expanding datasets by the prompt mechanism for training.
-A detailed description of the 7 target datasets and 15 high-resource English datasets can be found in Sec.~\ref{sec:tasks}.
+(3) \textbf{PolyPrompt+Expand} is the \textit{PolyPrompt} model trained on the 7 target datasets and 15 high-resource (English) expanding datasets.

-\textbf{PolyPrompt+Expand+PANX} is a multilingual multitask prompt training model, and its training set includes the training samples of 7 target datasets, 15 high-resource English datasets, and a multilingual NER task (PANX).
+(4) \textbf{PolyPrompt+Expand+PANX} is the \textit{PolyPrompt} trained on the 7 target datasets, 15 high-resource datasets, and a multilingual NER dataset (PANX).